carlaann/Airline-Safety/README.md

 Tableau
 #
 3) Usage
-This project demonstrates how Tableau can provided data visualtions on airline insights.
+This project demonstrates how Tableau can provided data visualizations on airline insights.
 #